 A digital collection of alternative press newspapers, magazines and journals, drawn from the special collections of participating libraries.
 These periodicals were produced by feminists, dissident GIs, campus radicals, Native Americans, anti-war activists, Black Power advocates, Hispanics, LGBT activists, the extreme right-wing press and alternative literary magazines during the latter half of the 20th century.

 More than 120 hours of video covering the full spectrum of the Sociology discipline and supporting students and researchers at all levels.
 Includes "In Practice" videos that highlight careers and practitioners in the real world; tutorial videos that shed light on hot topics within the field; and case study videos that explore particular research and its impact on policy.
 Learn more about this database

 Tool to visualize research performance of groups and individuals, benchmark relative to peers, develop collaborative partnerships and analyze research trends.

 Individual SciVal account required.
 If you have an account for Scopus or ScienceDirect (or other Elsevier product), you can use your Elsevier account credentials for SciVal.
 If you do not have an Elsevier account, you can register by clicking 'Register Now' link on the SciVal Login page.

 Explore the phenomenon of world's fairs from the Crystal Palace in 1851 and the proliferation of North American exhibitions, to fairs around the world and twenty-first century expos.
 Through official records, monographs, publicity, artwork and artifacts, this resource brings together multiple archives for rich research opportunities in this diverse topic.

-NOTE: We have trial access to INSPEC on the Engineering Village platform through the end of September.
+NOTE: We have trial access to this resource through December 15th.
 Please send feedback to your subject librarian.